celinew1221/clevr-dataset-gen/image_generation/README.md

 ```
 echo $PWD >> /Applications/blender/blender.app/Contents/Resources/2.78/python/lib/python3.5/site-packages/clevr.pth
 ```
+## Action Enable
+Use `--action 1` to enable changes generation from original images.
+This function only works for one object with one property change in each image.

 ## Rendering Overview
 The file `data/base_scene.blend` contains a Blender scene used for the basis of all CLEVR images.
 This scene contains a ground plane, a camera, and several light sources.
 After loading the base scene, the positions of the camera and lights are randomly jittered (controlled with the `--key_light_jitter`, `--fill_light_jitter`, `--back_light_jitter`, and `--camera_jitter` flags).